KarchinLab/2020plus/doc/tutorial.rst

 ++++++++++++++++++++++++

-Obtaining a p-value for driver scores requires creating an empirical null distribution for use in the prediction step, as diagramed below.
+Obtaining a p-value for driver scores requires creating an empirical null distribution for use in the prediction step, as diagrammed below.

 .. image:: /images/final_result.png
     :scale: 50%